 Constructive feedback can be make or break.
 It could guide employees in the right direction and make them feel empowered.
 But it can equally make employees lose confidence and avoid taking on challenges or creative risks in the future.

 There’s no exact formula to giving successful constructive feedback.
 However, there are a few ways that you can frame constructive feedback to increase the chances that it’s received well.
-The key is to be specific, factual and suggest solutions.
+The key is to be specific, factual, and to suggest solutions.

 Here are a few examples of situations when constructive feedback may be needed and how to give it effectively: